 03 RESEARCH

-I conducted four research activities to understand the origins and applications of the FATE framework, and to identify where the methodology fails non-human animals.
+I conducted four research activities to understand the origins and applications of FATE, and to identify where the framework fails non-human animals.

-Secondary research and literature review: I reviewed critiques of anthropocentric AI ethics across policy and design literature.
-Key sources included Coghlan and Parker’s account of AI harm to non-human animals³, Hagendorff et al.‘s work on speciesist bias in AI systems⁴, Bossert’s argument for a sentientist approach to sustainable AI⁵, and a 2026 EA Forum analysis of AI governance beyond anthropocentric frameworks⁶.
-I also reviewed applied industry approaches including Microsoft’s FATE research initiative² and IBM’s AI Fairness 360 documentation¹.
+Secondary research and literature review: I first researched prevalent industry standards for responsible design, including IBM's AI Fairness 360 documentation¹ and Microsoft's FATE research initiative², before turning to literature critiquing human-centered AI ethics across different contexts.
+Key sources were Coghlan and Parker’s account of AI harm to non-human animals³, Hagendorff et al.‘s work on speciesist bias in AI systems⁴, Bossert’s argument for a sentientist approach to sustainable AI⁵, and a 2026 EA Forum analysis of AI governance beyond anthropocentric frameworks⁶.

-Comparative framework analysis: I audited the ten human-centered AI design guidelines against a single case, Precision Livestock Farming, to test whether FATE compliance leaves room for systemic harm.
+Comparative framework analysis: I audited the ten human-centered AI design guidelines against one system — Precision Livestock Farming — to test whether FATE compliance accounts for harm to other sentient beings.

-Case study selection and analysis: I identified four AI application contexts where the scope problem produced measurable harm.
-The cases I selected represent a range of harm types, mapped across two axes: intentional vs. unintentional and direct vs. indirect.
+Case study selection and analysis: I identified four scenarios across a range of AI applications where the scope problem produced harm to non-human animals.
+I mapped them across two axes: intentional vs. unintentional and direct vs. indirect.
 This resulted in four categories: validation of harm, reproduction of bias, distortion of reality, and dual-use risk.

-Framework synthesis: Findings from the literature review and case analysis informed the development of two additional principles — Consideration and Scope — alongside a reframing of the existing FATE principles around all sentient stakeholders.
+Framework synthesis: Findings informed the development of two additional principles alongside a reframing of the existing FATE principles to account for all sentient stakeholders.
+Together, these form a new framework: FACTS — Fairness, Accountability, Consideration, Transparency, Scope.

 I did not conduct any primary research.
-This is a framework proposal grounded in secondary research and design analysis, intended as a starting point for validation and, ultimately, adoption.
+This is a framework proposal grounded in secondary research and design analysis, intended to serve as a starting point for practitioner validation and adoption.

 04 FINDINGS

 PLF leverages AI to track movement, weight, feed intake, and behavioral indicators of farmed animals.
 These data points help models predict illness and flag anomalies to optimize production conditions.
-The industry markets the systems as a win for the human producers and consumers and the non-human optimization targets alike: better monitoring means earlier illness detection means healthier, happier animals means higher quality meat⁷.
+The industry markets the systems as a win for human producers/consumers and non-human inputs alike: better monitoring means earlier illness detection means healthier, happier animals means higher quality meat⁷.

-And yet, when evaluated against the FATE guidelines, PLF still passes.
+And yet, when evaluated against FATE-informed guidelines, PLF passes with flying colors.
 The system documents its methods, maintains operator oversight, incorporates user feedback, and aligns with stakeholder objectives around productivity and efficiency.
 On every axis FATE measures, PLF qualifies as responsible AI.
-Centering humans allows the system to improve operational efficiency while maintaining food safety and public health standards; it does not interrogate the conditions it optimizes for.
+Human-centered design leaves us with an operationally efficient farming system that meets consumer health and safety standards at the expense of the non-human subjects’ health and safety.

 Figure 1.
 FATE audit of a Precision Livestock Farming system